Probesys/agentj/docs/readme.md

 - **mailpit** will catch all mail, from or to agentj
 - **smtptest** runs opensmtpd and dnsmasq.
 It can send mail to agentj on the behalf of configured domains; relay mail from agentj to mailpit, provide DNS for correct DKIM verification of tests mail
-- **badrelay** an opensmtpd instance not authorized to sent mail via agentj

 ## volumes